exasol/sql-statement-builder/doc/user_guide/rendering.md

 ## Creating the Renderer With Default Settings

-To render an SQL statement, you need to create an instance of the SQl Statement Renderer (for example `CreateTableRenderer`) using the `create()` method of the Renderer class:
+To render an SQL statement, you need to create an instance of the SQL Statement Renderer (for example `CreateTableRenderer`) using the `create()` method of the Renderer class:

 ```java